grmte/ml/readme.txt

 aGenForE.py

 3. To generate train.r see:
+mRGenForE.py -h
-mGen.py -h
+mRGenForAllSubE.py -h

 4. To generate predict.r see:
+pRGenForE.py -h
-pGen.py -h
+pRGenForAllSubE.py -h

 To generate mGen.py and pGen.py with one command you can use: rGenForE.py -e e1

 5. To do training
-./en/train.r -d [dirname]
+./e/n/train-algo.r -d [dirname]

 6. To do predictions
-./en/predict.r -d [dirname]
+./e/n/predict-algo.r -d [dirname]

 7. To generate the confusion matrix cMatrixGen.py -e en -d [dirname]